oauthstuff/draft-oauth-par/main.md

 ## Error Response {#error_response}

-### Error responses

-#### Authentication required
-If the client authentication fails, the authorization server shall return `401 Unauthorized` HTTP error response.

-#### Authorization required
-If the client is not authorized to perform the authorization request it wanted to post, the authorization server shall return `403 Forbidden` HTTP error response.
+The authorization server responds with an error response in the same way as defined for the token endpoint in [@!RFC6749].

+In addition to the error codes as defined in Section 5.2 of [@!RFC6749], the pushed authorization request endpoint will also respond with the following HTTP status codes, and, if necessary, error codes.

+### Unsupported Response Type
+The authorization server does not support obtaining an authorization code using this method.
+The AS responds with HTTP status code 400 and `error` value `unsupported_response_type`.

-#### Invalid request
+### Invalid Scope
-If the request object received is invalid, the authorization server shall return `400 Bad Request` HTTP error response.
+The requested scope is invalid, unknown, or malformed.
+The AS responds with HTTP status code 400 and `error` value `invalid_scope`.

+### Invalid Redirect URI
+The requested scope is invalid, unknown, or malformed.
+The AS responds with HTTP status code 400 and `error` value `invalid_redirect_uri`.

-#### Method not allowed
+### Method not allowed
 If the request did not use POST, the authorization server shall return `405 Method Not Allowed` HTTP error response.

-#### Payload too large
+### Payload too large
 If the request size was beyond the upper bound that the authorization server allows, the authorization server shall return a `413 Payload Too Large` HTTP error response.

-#### Too many requests
+### Too many requests
 If the request from the client per a time period goes beyond the number the authorization server allows, the authorization server shall return a `429 Too Many Requests` HTTP error response.

 # "request" Parameter {#request_parameter}